Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Method

 Crucially, since our trajectory begins from the scene origin, the starting panoramic view $\mathbf{I}_0$ is fully observable (i.e., $\mathbf{M}_0 = \mathbf{1}$).
 We treat $\mathbf{I}_0$ as the \textbf{Context Anchor}, encoding it to obtain $\mathbf{Z}_{anchor} = \mathcal{E}(\mathbf{I}_0)$.
 Finally, we construct the input condition $\mathbf{Z}_{condition}$ by prepending the anchor to the video features along the temporal dimension:

 This design ensures that the generation process is explicitly grounded in the initial scene geometry, preventing temporal drift and color inconsistency.

-\textbf{Spherical Adaptation and Optimization.} Standard diffusion models typically treat images as flat, uniform planes, ignoring the inherent geometric distortion of Equirectangular Projection (ERP).
-Specifically, pixels near the poles are significantly stretched and over-sampled compared to the equator.
-To correct this, we introduce two complementary mechanisms that align both the noise initialization and the training objective with spherical geometry:
+\textbf{Spherical Adaptation.} Standard diffusion models treat frames as flat images, while our inputs are equirectangular panoramas with latitude-dependent distortion.
+Pixels near the poles are horizontally stretched and over-represented relative to their physical area on the sphere.
+We therefore introduce two spherical adaptations for panoramic video restoration.

-(1) \textbf{Latitude-Aware Sampling.} Following PanoWan~\cite{xia2025panowan}, we align the initial noise with the geometric distortion of the input.
-Given an input resolution of $H \times W$, we define the latitude $\phi$ for a pixel at vertical coordinate $y$ as $\phi = (0.5 - y/H) \cdot \pi$.
-Since image content at high latitudes is horizontally stretched, we apply a corresponding warp to the noise coordinates:
+(1) \textbf{Latitude-aware Noise Sampling.} Following PanoWan~\cite{xia2025panowan}, we adapt the initial noise sampling to the spherical distortion of ERP images.
+Given an input resolution of $H \times W$, we define the latitude $\phi$ for a pixel at vertical coordinate $y$ as $\phi = (0.5 - y/H)\pi$.
+We warp the horizontal noise coordinate as

-This operation effectively ``stretches'' the noise patterns at the poles, ensuring that the noise density matches the visual signal when mapped to the 3D sphere.
+where $x_c$ is the horizontal image center.
+This latitude-dependent coordinate warp adjusts the horizontal noise distribution to better match the non-uniform sampling density of ERP images.

-(2) \textbf{Latitude-Decay Loss.} Complementary to the sampling, we adjust the training objective to account for pixel redundancy.
-Since polar pixels correspond to a much smaller physical area on the sphere, we reduce their influence on the total loss.
-We define a spatial weight mask $W(\phi)$ as:
+(2) \textbf{Latitude-decay Loss.} Complementary to noise sampling, we reweight the training objective according to the physical area represented by each ERP pixel.
+Since polar pixels correspond to smaller surface areas on the sphere, we reduce their contribution using a latitude-dependent weight:

-where $\lambda$ is a hyper-parameter.
-This formulation lowers the over-sampled polar regions to match their actual geometric importance, while the constant $\lambda$ ensures that the model still maintains valid gradients to learn the structure at the poles.